 District Judge Theodore D. Chuang

-Judge Chuang is a member of the bars of Maryland, the District of Columbia, and Massachusetts.
 Throughout his career, Judge Chuang has been active in professional and community organizations.
-He has served as Chair of the Board of Directors of the Asian Pacific American Legal Resource Center, a legal services organization serving low income, limited English proficient Asian Americans and immigrants in Maryland and the Greater Washington, D.C. region.
+He has served as Chair of the Board of Directors of the Asian Pacific American Legal Resource Center, a legal services organization serving low income, limited English proficient Asian Americans and immigrants in Maryland and the Washington, D.C. region.
 He has also served on the Board of Governors of the District of Columbia Bar, as President of the Asian American Lawyers Association of Massachusetts, and as an officer of the Asian Pacific American Bar Association of the Greater Washington, D.C.
 Area.

 Judge Chuang graduated magna cum laude from Harvard Law School in 1994, where he was an Editor of the Harvard Law Review and a Finalist in the Ames Moot Court Competition, and received his B.A. summa cum laude in Economics from Harvard College in 1991.
 He was born in Media, Pennsylvania and grew up in Lexington, Massachusetts.